The following Areas of the park are OPEN:

 The following areas are CLOSED:

 Due to campground renovation and construction, the Class A Campground, Class B Campground and Shower House is currently closed.
-Opening date is undetermined for 2020.
+Opening date is tentatively April 15 2020.

 Duncan Hill Youth Group Camp - Covid Protocols